TownWilliam/mma_sr/README.md

 ![image](https://user-images.githubusercontent.com/49356039/147088105-209facee-7c1e-40f3-a6a1-bc78ab8482f6.png)

-The code is based on the mmf-framework, which is a popular framework created by Facebook AI Research.
-The other interface and packages is here: https://github.com/facebookresearch/mmf
+The code is based on the mmf-framework, which is a popular framework from Facebook AI Research.
+The other interfaces and packages are here: https://github.com/facebookresearch/mmf

 All the research work belongs to those researchers, I just write it with pytorch by my own for the follow-up study.
 I find the author of the paper has published a new paper in https://openaccess.thecvf.com/content/CVPR2021/papers/Wang_Improving_OCR-Based_Image_Captioning_by_Incorporating_Geometrical_Relationship_CVPR_2021_paper.pdf (CVPR 2021).
 The structure of the model is similar with the mma_sr and has more powerful performance in OCR-based image captioning task.However, its code is still not open souce.